-A DIVISION OF DOUGLAS DYNAMICS, L.L.C.
+WESTERN PRODUCTS P.O.
+BOX 245038 MILWAUKEE, WISCONSIN 53224-9538 b A DIVISION OF DOUGLAS DYNAMICS, L.L.C.

-Copyright © 2008 Douglas Dynamics, L.L.C.
+Copyright[©] 2005 Douglas Dynamics, L.L.C.
 All rights reserved.
 This material may not be reproduced or copied, in whole or in part, in any printed, mechanical, electronic, film or other distribution and storage media, without the written consent of Western Products.
 Authorization to photocopy items for internal or personal use by Western Products outlets or spreader owner is granted.

 Western Products reserves the right under its product improvement policy to change construction or design details and furnish equipment when so altered without reference to illustrations or specifications used.
-Western Products or the vehicle manufacturer may require or recommend optional equipment for spreaders.
+Western Products and the vehicle manufacturer may require and/or recommend optional equipment for spreaders.
 Do not exceed vehicle ratings with a spreader.
 Western Products offers a limited warranty for all spreaders and accessories.
 See separately printed page for this important information.
-The following are registered (®) or unregistered (TM) trademarks of Douglas Dynamics, L.L.C.: ICE BREAKERTM, WESTERN®.
+The following are registered ([®]) and unregistered (TM) trademarks of Douglas Dynamics, L.L.C.: ICE BREAKERTM, WESTERN[®].